Ahmed-Arafat10/Git/Git.md

 -> then you can use $ git add . and those files are not going to be added to staging area

 - After adding .gitignore file it will be shown as an untracked file {that is needed to be added to staging area}
-you also can igonre it by typing it in .gitignore file HAHAHAHA
+you also can ignore it by typing it in .gitignore file HAHAHAHA

 - View previous log of created commits in your current local branch